jordalgo/task/readme.md

 - [Chain](https://github.com/fantasyland/fantasy-land#chain)
 - [Monad](https://github.com/fantasyland/fantasy-land#monad)

-## How are Asks different than Data.Task or Fun-Task
+## How is this Task different than Data.Task or Fun-Task
-- Asks throw an error if you attempt to call left or right after a left or right has been called.
+- This Task throw an error if you attempt to call sendFail or sendSuccess if either has already been called.
-- Asks offer a memoization method that allow you to treat Asks more like promises so computations dont get called more than once if multiple parts of your code call `run` on an Ask.
+- This Task offers a memoization method that allow you to treat Tasks more like promises so computations don't get called more than once if multiple parts of your code call `run` on an Task.
 - No special or magical error catching involved.

 ## Credits